tbarbette/npf/README.md

 To choose the type of graph, the number of dynamic variables is taken into account.

-Below, npf-run.py gave two series to the Grapher (current and last commit), while the testie generate a matrix of Burst and Lengths, that is 2 dynamic variables and only a barplot can render that correctly as lines would be uncomparable.
+Below, npf-run gave two series to the Grapher (current and last commit), while the testie generate a matrix of Burst and Lengths, that is 2 dynamic variables and only a barplot can render that correctly as lines would be uncomparable.

 ![alt tag](doc/sample_graph.png)

-If a "previous version" is not given to npf-run.py (so it just runs the test for the current master but do not compare the results), the graph will use one variable as the serie as having only one line would be a loss of space, leaving only one dybamic variable :
+If a "previous version" is not given to npf-run (so it just runs the test for the current master but do not compare the results), the graph will use one variable as the serie as having only one line would be a loss of space, leaving only one dybamic variable :
 ![alt tag](doc/sample_graph3.png)